GOVERNMENT

 In the Coastal Resilience Study, 18 County-operated beaches were evaluated according to four categories:

-• Existing physical beach conditions uses factors such as minimum beach width and erosion rates
+- Existing physical beach conditions – factors such as minimum beach width and erosion rates

-• Future physical beach conditions examine how vulnerable the beaches will be to future sea level rise utilizing two different scenarios
+- Future physical beach conditions – how vulnerable the beaches will be to future sea level rise under two different scenarios

-• Resources and amenities encompass what is available on the beach for public use
+- Resources and amenities – what is available on the beach for public use

-1. average daily attendance (this information came from lifeguards’ daily counts data),
+- Average daily attendance (this information came from lifeguards’ daily counts data)

 The beach sites were ranked based on the vulnerability score compiled from assessment in above categories.
-The study determined that Zuma/Point Dume Beaches, Dockweiler Beach and Redondo Beach were the top 3 project sites that were suitable for demonstrating a Living Shoreline Climate Adaptation Strategy.
+The study determined that Zuma and Point Dume Beaches, Dockweiler State Beach, and Redondo Beach were the top 3 project sites that were suitable for demonstrating a Living Shoreline Climate Adaptation Strategy.

 What is a Living Shoreline Climate Adaptation Strategy?